 While the majority of doctors contribute to tax advantaged retirement accounts at their place of employment, many are unaware of additional retirement accounts that may be available to them with self-employed income, such as locums or side gig income where they receive income as a 1099 physician.
 There are several different retirement account options (solo 401k, SEP IRA, defined benefit plans, etc.) available to self-employed individuals or individuals receiving 1099 income, many of which actually allow you to contribute more to retirement accounts than you can through work or in addition to what you contribute at work.
 The solo 401k is one of our favorites to consider for physicians who are self-employed or do side gigs.
 Below, we cover what solo 401k plans are, the advantages and disadvantages, how to set one up, and alternatives if it isn’t the best option for you.

-As always, you should consult appropriate expertise before taking action based on this content, which is not individualized to your personal situation and can not be guaranteed to be accurate or up to date.
+Disclaimer: Our content is for generalized educational purposes.
+While we try to ensure it is accurate and updated, we cannot guarantee it.
+Rules/laws can change frequently.
+We are not formal financial, legal, or tax professionals and do not provide individualized advice specific to your situation.
+You should consult these as appropriate and/or do your own due diligence before making decisions based on this page.
 While we have attempted to explain this to the best of our ability, we are not accountants and this is complex information that can be misinterpreted or unclear.
 To learn more, visit our disclaimers and disclosures.

 Quick Links